Volunteer Training: Safeguarding

 Use of social media & other communicaton

-You should not share pictures or personal information, such as your mentees name, on your personal or company social media account, unless express permission has been gained from:
+You should not share pictures or personal information, such as your mentee's name, on your or your company's social media account, unless express permission has been gained from:

 • Student (if over 18 only)